markafitzgerald1/simulate-cribbage-games/README.md

   - All cards in crib having same suit but starter not having same suit was scoring 4 points in crib when it should have been scoring 0.
   - All cards in hand having same suit and starter having same suit was scoring 0 points in hand when it should have been scoring 5.
 - UI/UX improvements:
+  - add a 'coach mode': show the user computer recommended action after user has taken a play (including discard) action.
   - add `--first-(pone|dealer)-keep-user-entered` discard strategy allow for complete human play against this program (status: implemented);
   - accept card instead of hand index entry on play select (status: implemented);
   - allow user to press enter when they have only one play option or must say Go (status: implemented);